Cancer and COVID-19

 - Talk to your doctor or member of your treatment team about the times in your treatment when you may be at the highest risk of infection so you can plan your activities accordingly.
 (Unfortunately, there are no shortcuts to boosting the immune system beyond adhering to a healthy lifestyle).

-- Call your treatment team to see if you can do you some of your consultations remotely via phone, Skype or Facetime.
+- Call your treatment team to see if you can do you some of your consultations remotely via phone or video call.

 - Stay home as much as possible and avoid non-essential travel and avoid public transport if you can.